Koszul self duality of manifolds

-There are two potential roadblocks: (1) the existence of a simplicial model structure, (2) the existence of an enriched bifibrant replacement for this model structure.
-It will turn out that these both exist in the case of $\mathrm{RMod}_O$ because it is a combinatorial simplicial model category by Lemma \ref{lem:combinatorial}.
+There are two potential roadblocks: (1) the existence of a simplicial model structure and (2) the existence of an enriched bifibrant replacement for this model structure.
+It will turn out that these both exist in the case of $\mathrm{RMod}_O$ because it is a cofibrantly generated simplicial model category by Lemma \ref{lem:combinatorial}.

 \begin{dfn} The homotopy coherent nerve $\mathcal{N}^{\mathrm{model}}(C)$ of a simplicial model category $C$ is the quasicategory $\mathcal{N}(C^{\mathrm{bi}})$. \end{dfn}

 \begin{dfn} If $F: C \rightarrow V$ is a continuous functor of topologically enriched categories and $\mathrm{Sing}(V)$ is equipped with the structure of a simplicial model category with an enriched bifibrant replacement $\mathcal{B}$, then